TNTT-02/SQL-Project/E-Commerce Sales.md

 Purpose:
     - To explore the structure of the database, including the list of tables and their schemas.
     - To inspect the columns and metadata for specific tables.
+    - To explore the structure of dimension tables.
+    - To understand the range of historical data.
 -- Retrieve a list of all tables in the database
 Use [E-Commerce Sales Dataset]
 Select *